What Is a Good Debt to Equity Ratio for Real Estate Investors?

 A healthy ratio when comparing debt-to-equity is 3.0 for investors.
 This gives investors the chance to leverage their debt with a mortgage but not be so far in debt that they'd be at risk if property values decreased.

-The Debt-to-Equity Ratio for Investors: The Bottom Line
+Debt-to-Equity Ratio for Real Estate: The Bottom Line

 It is important to understand how the debt-to-equity ratio for real estate works and how to compare it to your investment.
 The ratio can help you make important investment decisions as you do your due diligence to determine if a real estate investment is worth it.
 Learn more by signing up and visiting our blog.